-Western Australia is now moving into Phase 4 of the WA Government’s COVID-19 recovery roadmap.
+Based on the latest health advice Western Australia remains in Phase 4 of the WA Government's COVID-19 roadmap.

-The Department is continuing to encourage and follow physical distancing and healthy hygiene guidelines in line with Phase 4 restrictions.
+The Department is continuing to encourage and follow physical distancing and health hygiene habits in line with the Phase 4 guidelines.

-Our top priority, as always, remains the health and wellbeing of staff, people who use our facilities, those in our care and the wider community.
+As always the health and wellbeing of staff, people who use our facilities, those in our care and the wider community is our top priority.

-Across all business areas the staged lifting of restrictions continues, including the resumption of social visits in the custodial estate.
+The staged lifting of restrictions across all business areas will continue, including in the custodial estate.